syncfusion-content/winui-docs/winui/Calendar/Restrict-Date-Selection.md

 ![WinUI Calendar Restrict Weekend Dates](Getting-Started_images/winui-calendar-restrict-weekend-dates.png)

-You can also change the text to be displayed for specific days or dates in `Calendar` using [ItemInfo.DisplayText](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.CalendarItemInfo.html#Syncfusion_UI_Xaml_Calendar_CalendarItemInfo_DisplayText) property.
+You can also use the [ItemInfo.DisplayText](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.CalendarItemInfo.html#Syncfusion_UI_Xaml_Calendar_CalendarItemInfo_DisplayText) property to change the text displayed for specific days or dates in the `Calendar`.

 {% tabs %}
 {% highlight C# %}